Re-FORC: Adaptive Reward Prediction for Efficient Chain-of-Thought Reasoning: Results

 \section{Results}

-\textit{User-controlled inference:} Users can dynamically control computational expenditure by selecting an appropriate $\lambda$ value at inference time based on their accuracy and cost requirements.
-Re-FORC then automatically optimizes the reward-compute trade-off, as demonstrated in \cref{fig:early-stopping}, \cref{fig:model-selection}, and \cref{fig:test-time-scaling}.
-The method proves especially advantageous in intermediate compute regimes, where users desire meaningful quality improvements without prohibitive costs—consistently achieving superior accuracy compared to baselines at equivalent compute budgets.
-For instance, while using early stopping (in \cref{fig:early-stopping}), Re-FORC provides maximum accuracy improvements in the 2k-4k token range, similarly, while test-time scaling (in \cref{fig:test-time-scaling}), Re-FORC with 8B model provides maximum improvements in the 100k tokens range ($100k \approx 32 \times 3k$, since we sample $32\times$ per query).
-Furthermore, in resource-constrained settings, our early stopping criterion provides substantial efficiency gains, reducing computational overhead by approximately 25\% while preserving accuracy.
+\textit{User-controlled inference:} Users can dynamically control computational expenditure by selecting a $\lambda$ value at inference time based on their accuracy and cost requirements; Re-FORC then automatically optimizes the reward-compute trade-off (\cref{fig:early-stopping,fig:model-selection,fig:test-time-scaling}).
+The method is most advantageous in intermediate compute regimes, achieving higher accuracy than baselines at equal compute.
+In early stopping (\cref{fig:early-stopping}; per-dataset breakdown in Appendix~\ref{app:early-stopping-per-dataset}), the maximum accuracy advantage of Re-FORC over S1 at equal compute is $+3.8$\,pp at 1.5k tokens for the 1.7B model, $+4.2$\,pp at 2k tokens for the 4B, and $+3.9$\,pp at 4k tokens for the 8B---larger models benefit from Re-FORC most at higher token budgets.
+Similarly, in test-time scaling (\cref{fig:test-time-scaling}), Re-FORC with the 8B model provides maximum improvements in the 100k-token range.